LVJ Visiting Academic Scholarship

-Specifics of the financial award will vary by year depending on the availability of funds at that time.
-However, it is expected that a typical visitor will receive $2,000 per month of visit to help offset travel and living expenses, with the amount depending on both the level of anticipated expenses by the visitor and the availability of funds during the time of the visit.
+A typical visitor will receive up to $2,000 per month of visit to help offset travel and living expenses, with the amount depending on both the level of anticipated expenses by the visitor and the availability of funds during the time of the visit.
 Funds are provided as a payment made directly to the visitor and are not linked to specific reimbursement of expenses and are not paid directly to a home institution to offset salary.
 In addition to the monthly financial award, the visiting scholar will be provided with a small but private office with telephone, computer, and internet access.
 The typical visitor will not be granted a formal University appointment but is simply a guest of the Lab.

 Because this program is explicitly designed for established scholars, it is required that applicants must be at least five years past reception of their doctoral degree.
 No specific requirements are imposed on the type or placement of position held.
 A visitor might work in a traditional academic faculty line, or hold a medical school appointment, or work in any of a variety of industry positions.
 The common element for any professional affiliation is that the individual be in some way actively involved in novel research, innovative methods development or advanced applications, teaching, or dissemination within the quantitative sciences, broadly defined.

 The application process is online and consists of a brief statement (500 words maximum) summarizing current research interests and describing how the candidate might benefit from spending time in the Lab and how they might contribute to the existing intellectual community during the time of their visit.
 Candidates are asked to provide a specific plan of activities they would engage in within the Lab as part of their application.
 In planning for these activities, it may be useful to initiate discussions with Lab faculty or with the Lab Director (Dan Bauer) prior to applying (e.g., discussing a potential collaborative research project with the participating faculty or students).
 We also ask that you submit a PDF of your current curriculum vitae.